ShaunAndersonAZ/ShaunAndersonAZ.github.io/_posts/2020-01-12-Off-Grid-Kodi-Box.md

 Restart the hotspot and you'll need to reconnect to your new SSID.

-The bulk of the settings will be fine for this application.
+The bulk of the default settings will be fine for this application.
 I'm not concerned about VPN, DHCP, etc as this is intended to be an **OFF-GRID** Kodi box.
-The only reason I'm setting up an AP is so that we can control kodi via the Kore app.
+The only reason I'm setting up an AP is so that we can control Kodi via the Kore app.
 At most I think I'll have 5 devices ever connected to this AP.
 If this doesn't fit your use, then dig further into the settings that will work for you.

 ## Setup RPI
 We need to intall some prerequisites.
 Using apt, install the following:
-  - ``` lightdm ``` This is required to configure autologin.
+  - ``` lightdm ``` This is required to configure autologin
-  - ``` usbmount ``` This is required to mount the external drive housing our media
+  - ``` usbmount ``` This is required to mount the external drive containing our media
   - ``` neovim ``` This is my editor of choice
-  - ``` kodi ```
+  - ``` kodi ``` The reason we're all here

 ### Configure Packages
+We need to make a few small changes to config files to get the drive to automount over USB.

 **usbmount**
   - (Buster) Modify the ``` /lib/systemd/system/systemd-udevd.service ``` file and change the line that says ```PrivateMounts=yes ``` to ``` PrivateMounts=No ``` and then reboot.
 After the reboot the USB attached external drive mounted at /media/usb0
   - (Jessie) Modify the ``` /lib/systemd/system/systemd-udevd.service ``` file and change the line that says ``` MountFlags=slave ``` to ``` MountFlags=shared ``` and reboot.
 USB attached external drive will mount at /media/usb0 (this can be modified in the ``` /etc/usbmount/usbmount.conf ``` config file.

-**kodi**
+**Kodi**
   - Create a simple systemd unit file
     - ``` vim kodi.service ```